Carlos-Mero/dmm/README.md

 # DMM

+> This repository is still working in progress.

 An attempt to use Diffusion Models to predict the parameters of other models.

 The model structure and algorithms are mainly inspired by [DDIM](https://github.com/ermongroup/ddim) and [U-ViT](https://github.com/baofff/U-ViT).